 From Dunster go back down Dunster Steep passing the car park on your right until you get to the junction of Dunster Steep/A39.
 At the appropriate point, cross the road with care and follow signs for the underpass leading to Dunster Station and the beach, continue through the pedestrian subway under the A39.
 Consider, at this point, that medieval Dunster had its own port until the silting up of the River Avill led to the Luttrell's adopting Minehead Quay in the C17th as their port.

 At the end of the underpass bear right into Riverside Gardens and follow signs for the delightful Riverside Jubilee Walk (to Dunster Station and the beach).
 Continue on the Riverside Jubilee Walk and eventually you will cross the footbridge (9), turn left and follow the path to the gate which leads onto Sea Lane (10).
 Turn right and walk on the pavement passing Haven Close on your right.
 Continue on the road, crossing the West Somerset Railway line, until you reach Dunster Beach Car Park.

+Car parks/toilets/visitor centre/refreshments/accommodation at Dunster.

-Facilities: Car parks, toilets, visitor centre, refreshments, accommodation in Dunster.
-Parking, toilets and refreshments at Dunster Beach.
+Car park/toilets/refreshments at Dunster Beach.